Healthcare in the United Kingdom: Best practice and cost effectiveness

 In England and Wales, the National Institute for Health and Clinical Excellence (NICE) sets guidelines for medical practitioners as to how various conditions should be treated and whether or not a particular treatment should be funded.
 These guidelines are established by panels of medical experts who specialise in the area being reviewed.

 In Scotland, the Scottish Medicines Consortium advises NHS Boards there about all newly licensed medicines and formulations of existing medicines as well as the use of antimicrobiotics but does not assess vaccines, branded generics, non-prescription-only medicines (POMs), blood products and substitutes or diagnostic drugs.
 Some new drugs are available for prescription more quickly than in the rest of the United Kingdom.
 At times this has led to complaints.

 Cost control

 The National Audit Office reports annually on the summarised consolidated accounts of the NHS, and Audit Scotland performs the same function for NHS Scotland.

 Since January 2007, the NHS have been able to claim back the cost of treatment, and for ambulance services, for those who have been paid personal injury compensation.

 Parking charges

 Parking charges at hospitals have been abolished in Scotland, and have also been abolished in Wales.
 From April 2020, those with greatest need—disabled people, frequent outpatient attenders, parents of sick children staying overnight and staff working night shifts—have had access to free parking in England.
-Parking charges at hospitals in Northern Ireland will be abolished in 2024, when an Act passed by the Northern Ireland Assembly in 2022 prohibiting them takes effect.
+Parking charges at hospitals in Northern Ireland were abolished in 2024, when an Act passed by the Northern Ireland Assembly in 2022 prohibiting them had taken effect.